 If you have particular restrictions around a joint that affect your play/movement, seek guidance from a therapist who can help intervene with any imbalances and inhibitions, don’t just randomly sit and stretch different things in the hope it might go away.
 There is some evidence that implements such as foam rollers, trigger-point balls, and massage sticks can also be beneficial here.
 Again, like many things though, there is always likely to be some element of individual variance in effectiveness.

 A lot of people of course, just like the ‘feel’ of a good stretch.
 So if standard static stretching makes you feel better, then by all means do it for that reason – it’s unlikely realistically to do any kind of real harm.
 The most up to date recommendations however, are moving in the direction that there are far better ways to optimise your flexibility (and time) than sitting and holding various batteries of single-dimensional linear static stretches.
-There is very little evidence that suggests increased flexibility beyond a standard range gained in this way, has any correlation with either injury prevention, or increased performance in the way speed, agility, strength, power etc do.
+There is scant evidence indicating that any small amount of increased flexibility gained in this way has any correlation with either injury prevention or increased performance, in the same way that increasing speed, agility, strength, power etc would have.

 A good place to finish this article is with a passage that provides a neat summary of this ‘alternate’ view and challenge to the established dogma of traditional stretching, which perhaps isn’t as new and radical an idea as many believe.
 The passage is from Dr Mel Siff, one of the foremost authorities and pioneers in the field of physical training in the past 20yrs, written before his untimely death back in 2003: